Multimodal learning with graphs: Multimodal Graph Learning for Images

-To learn about these structures, these methods differentiate between propagating information between the same and different entities.
-In HOI, information between the same objects (intra-class messages) is propagated with a GAT where messages are weighed by the similarity of the hidden vector of nodes while information between different objects (inter-class messages) is implemented as a GPNN \cite{qi2018learning} where the weight of interactivity is learned \cite{wang2020contextual}.
+To learn about these structures (MGL Component 3), methods distinguish between propagating information between entities of the same type and entities of different types.
+In HOI, knowledge about entities of the same kind (\ie, intra-class neural messages) is exchanged by following edges and applying transformations defined by a GAT \cite{vel2018graph}, which weighs neural messages by the similarity of latent vectors of nodes.
+In contrast, information between different entities (\ie, inter-class neural messages) is propagated using a GPNN \cite{qi2018learning} where the weights are adaptively learned \cite{wang2020contextual}.
 Models can have multiple channels that reason over entities of the same class and share information across classes.
-In HOI, relation parsing neural networks \cite{zhou2019relation} use a two-channeled model where human and object-centric message passing is performed before mixing these representations for the final prediction (Figure \ref{fig:figure_3t}c).
+For example, in HOI, relation parsing neural networks \cite{zhou2019relation} use a two-channel model where human and object-centric message passing is performed before mixing these representations for the final prediction (Figure \ref{fig:figure_3t}c).
 The same occurs in VQA, where visual, semantic, and numeric channels perform independent message passing before sharing information via visual-semantic aggregation and semantic-numeric aggregation \cite{gao2020multimodal, wu2020ginet}.
-Other types of neural architectures can serve as drop-in replacements to graph-based channels~\cite{ulutan2020vsgnet,gao2020drg}.
+Other neural architectures can serve as drop-in replacements to graph-based channels~\cite{ulutan2020vsgnet,gao2020drg}.